 So why does it so often seem like there’s only one way to do cancer, especially breast cancer, the just stay positive way?

 Do we always have to try to stay positive and attempt to turn bad experiences inside out, or in other words, turn them into something positive?

 Trying to turn cancer (or any bad experience) into a positive thing can be daunting, exhausting and an unnecessary extra burden for even the most noble of cancer patients.
 It might even be a waste of valuable time and energy.

 And just for the record, I an not a negative person.
 Anyone who knows me would probably agree.
 I consider myself to be a realist.
 And in the reality I live in, cancer sucks.

-We learn and also hopefully grow from all of our experiences.
+We learn and hopefully grow from all our life experiences.
 Each of us is a conglomerate of the good and the bad stuff that has happened to us.
-If we’re lucky, we have many more of the good kind.
+If we’re lucky, we have more of the good kind.

 But maybe we don’t need to try so hard to put a positive spin on every single bad experience.